Divys0mCS/Lib-Management/README.md

 1. Make sure Python is installed on your system.

-2. Download or clone this repository.
+2. Download or clone this repository:
+3.       gh repo clone Divys0mCS/Lib-Management

-3. Open a terminal/command prompt inside the project folder.
+4. Open a terminal/command prompt inside the project folder.

-4. Run the script using:
+5. Run the script using:

 ```bash
 $ python library_management.py